tobyhodges/rse22-workshop-carpentries-workbench/episodes/workbench.md

 ## Pushing to GitHub

-push new episode back to github
+Push new episode back to github using either the Git tab in the top left pane or

 ## Editing an Episode